laravel/docs/events.md

 <a name="event-discovery"></a>
 ### Event Discovery

-Typically, Laravel will automatically find and register your listeners by scanning your application's `Listeners` directory.
+By default, Laravel will automatically find and register your event listeners by scanning your application's `Listeners` directory.
 When Laravel finds any listener class method that begins with `handle` or `__invoke`, Laravel will register those methods as event listeners for the event that is type-hinted in the method's signature:

     use App\Events\PodcastProcessed;